How To Use the Audit Module

 What is an Audit Profile?

 An Audit Profile is a reusable collection of reports that you can run together as a batch.
-AD Reports ships with five built-in profiles.
-You can also create your own custom profiles with any combination of reports.
+AD Reports ships with seven built-in profiles (marked with a star icon).
+You can also create your own custom profiles with any combination of reports from any category.

 Built-in Audit Profiles

-AD Reports includes five ready-to-use audit profiles that cover common audit scenarios:
+AD Reports includes seven ready-to-use audit profiles covering common audit scenarios:

-Security Audit Full security posture review — privilege risks, delegation misconfigurations, Kerberoasting targets, and circular group nesting.
+★ Security Audit ~18 Full security posture review — privilege risks, delegation misconfigurations, Kerberoasting targets, Shadow Admins, LAPS coverage, and circular group nesting.

-Hygiene Check IT operations cleanup — stale accounts, inactive computers, empty groups, deep nesting, and orphaned AdminSDHolder flags.
+★ Hygiene Check ~15 IT operations cleanup — stale accounts, inactive computers, empty groups, deep nesting, orphaned AdminSDHolder flags, and LAPS gaps.

-Compliance Report Auditor-ready compliance review — password policies, user rights assignments, delegation permissions across all object types.
+★ Compliance Report ~16 Auditor-ready compliance review — password policies, user rights assignments, delegation permissions, and LAPS coverage across all object types.

 1